webplatform/docs-wpd/Style_Guide/index.md

 ;Page titles
 : Capitalize only the first word.
 : Example: '''Style manual''' (in other words, don't use this page as an example).
-: Example: '''The CSS layout model'''
+: Example: '''The CSS layout model'''.
 ;Section headings
 : Capitalize only the first word.
 : Example: '''Titles and headings''' (see below).
-: Example: '''Unicode characters in JavaScript files''' : Example: '''Action: specifying fonts'''.
+: Example: '''Unicode characters in JavaScript files'''.
+: Example: '''Action: specifying fonts'''.
 ;URLs
 : Do not capitalize
 : Example: '''tutorials/audio_tag''' (the underscore is generated for you).
-: Example: '''tutorials/using_getUserMedia'''
+: Example: '''tutorials/using_getUserMedia'''.

 =Titles and headings=